SuffolkLITLab/EfileProxyServer/docs/adr/003-use-postgres-as-database.md

 Court codes, which are genericode XML files per court (and a few court-wide ones) that allow courts flexibility in what sorts of fields they expect in filings.
-It's complicated, to the point that the most maintainable and simple implementation of these codes in Java would be in an actual SQL database, as opposed to an Java datastructures in memory and serialized / deserialized directly.
+It's complicated, to the point that the most maintainable and simple implementation of these codes in Java would be in an actual SQL database, as opposed to an Java data structures in memory and serialized / deserialized directly.
 Thus, we need to choose a specific SQL database implementation that would work the best for our purposes.